-Since MMML enables ML models to ``see'' beyond single data modes, it enhances model performance.
-It has the potential to transform ML research and practical applications across a variety of domains.
-For example, in the healthcare industry, MMML could improve the accuracy of diagnosis and treatment recommendations by incorporating data from various sources, such as medical records, images, and patient-reported symptoms.
-In finance, MMML could detect fraudulent activities by combining data from transactions, account activity, and social media posts.
-In the retail industry, MMML can potentially personalize customer recommendations by combining data from their browsing and purchase history, as well as data from social media and other sources.
-The impact of MMML extends beyond specific industries.
-It has the potential to drive innovation and increase efficiency across a range of sectors, leading to increased productivity and competitiveness of the US economy.
-However, the adoption of MMML in engineering design applications has been slow.
-In this paper, we review existing work in MMML, discuss different methods and applications, and highlight the key challenges for its applications in engineering design.
+MMML has the potential to revolutionize ML research and applications across domains by enabling models to leverage multiple data modes.
+For instance, MMML can enhance diagnosis accuracy by integrating medical records, images, and patient-reported symptoms in healthcare.
+The impact of MMML extends beyond industries, driving innovation and efficiency in diverse sectors and ultimately boosting the US economy.
+However, MMML adoption in engineering design applications lags behind.
+This paper reviews MMML's existing work, explores methods and applications, and highlights key challenges in its engineering design implementation.